-He was an independent king in the Viking kingdom of Northumbria and was made the ruler of Northumbria to protect the land against the Scots and the Irish.
+He was an independent king in the Viking kingdom of Northumbria and was made the ruler of Northumbria protect the land against the Scots and the Irish.

 After his death in 954, the independence of Northumbria came to an end.
-He is portrayed as a glorious Viking hero whose violent performances brought him successes but made him unpopular as a ruler.
+He is portrayed as a glorious Viking hero whose violent performances brought him success but made him unpopular as a ruler.

 Ragnar Lodbrok was a Norse Viking hero and Scandinavian king.
 He was the son of the legendary Scandinavian king Sigurd Ring and ascended the throne after the death of his father in 804.

-He gained popularity through raids against Eastern Europe, Ireland, Britain and Francia during the 9th century.
+He gained popularity through raids against Eastern Europe, Ireland, Britain, and Francia during the 9th century.

-His glorious kingdom included parts of Denmark, Sweden and Norway.
-In 845, he invaded Rouen, a city in the North of France and after defeating Charles the bald, entered Paris.
+His glorious kingdom included parts of Denmark, Sweden, and Norway.
+In 845, he invaded Rouen, a city in the North of France, and after defeating Charles the bald, entered Paris.

-He and other Vikings with him occupied the city until Charles paid a heavy ransom of gold and silver.
+Ragnar Lodbrok and other Vikings with him occupied the city until Charles paid a heavy ransom of gold and silver.
 He was executed by Aelle, king of Northumbria, by throwing him into the snake-infested pit.

 Harald Fairhair was the first king of Norway who ruled from 872 to 930.
 He succeeded in the death of his father.
 The unification of Norway started with the rejection of his marriage proposal by Gyda, who was the daughter of Eirik, king of Hordaland.

 She refused to marry Harald “before he was king over all the Norway.”
 Ten years later, he became the king of Norway.
 He conquered many kingdoms of Norway, including the Varmland in Sweden.

 After the great victory at Hafrsfjord between 872 and 900 that resulted in the unification of Norway, he became the king of the Norwegians.

-His realm was threatened by invasions and at last Herald was forced to clear the islands and Scottish mainland of some Vikings.
+His realm was threatened by invasions and at last, Herald was forced to clear the islands and Scottish mainland of some Vikings.
 He died in 933 and his sons succeeded him.

 Harald Hardrada was the king of Norway from 1015 to 1066.
 He unsuccessfully claimed the Danish throne in 1064 and the English throne in 1066.

-He was a part of the Varangian guard in the Byzantine Empire and rose to become the commander of the guard.
+He was a part of the Varangian Guard in the Byzantine Empire and rose to become the commander of the guard.

 He left the Byzantines in 1042 and started preparing for reclaiming the Norwegian throne.
 In 1046, he started raiding the Danish coast and joined forces with his rival Magnus in Denmark.

 Harald became the ruler of Norway and his reign was the most stable and peaceful.
 He started various successful campaigns but was not able to conquer Denmark.
 He was defeated and killed by Harold Godwinson’s forces.
 His death was considered the end of the Viking age.

 Sweyn Forkbeard was the ruler of Denmark from 986 to 1014.
 He took the throne from his father by revolting against him.

 He also became the first Danish king of England in 1013.
 He was a pagan who oppressed Christianity and expelled German bishops from Scania and Zealand.

 He lost Norwegian claims after his defeat against the German army in 964.
 He built an alliance with the Swedish king against the Norwegian king Olaf Tryggvason.

 Olaf Tryggvason was defeated in the Western Baltic Sea and Norway was divided by the victors.
 As a result of this victory, Sweyn regained control of the Viken district.

 He also raided his forces against England and was declared the king of England in 1013 but died on 3 February 1014 after five weeks of ruling in England.

 Rollo Duke of Normandy was a famous Viking leader and the first ruler of Normandy from 918 to almost 928.
 His followers and offspring were known as the Normans.